Alexander Lebedev: Personal life

 Since 2005, Lebedev's partner has been Elena Perminova, a former model; some sources report they are married while others say they are engaged.
 They have four children together, three sons and a daughter.

-Lebedev holds lavish social events, with guests including Mick Jagger, Eddie Izzard, Ian McKellen, Keira Knightley, Joan Collins and Ralph Fiennes, and the Mayor of London, Sadiq Khan, former British Prime Minister Boris Johnson and Russian foreign ministry spokesperson Maria Zakharova.
+Lebedev hosts social events, with guests including Mick Jagger, Eddie Izzard, Ian McKellen, Keira Knightley, Joan Collins and Ralph Fiennes, and the Mayor of London, Sadiq Khan, former British Prime Minister Boris Johnson and Russian foreign ministry spokesperson Maria Zakharova.

 Lebedev owns the Palazzo Terranova in Ronti and the nearby Castello di Santa Eurasia near Monte Tezio in the countryside of Città di Castello in Perugia.
 The residences are available to rent and the Lebedevs have hosted numerous celebrities and politicians at the two properties.
 The properties were monitored by Italian intelligence agencies over concerns that they have been used for espionage purposes.